The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 Premium channels offer content not available on standard networks.
 Spectrum lets you add them individually:

-- Premium channels cost $5 to $29.99 per month depending on the service.
-Some Spectrum TV packages already include premium streaming services like Max with ads and Paramount+ with SHOWTIME.
+- Premium channels start at $5 a month on Spectrum's add-on list and go up from there depending on the service.
+Some Spectrum TV packages already include premium streaming apps such as HBO Max with ads and Paramount+ with Showtime.

 Equipment and installation options